tabreturn/tabreturn.github.io/_posts/2017-07-06-an_introduction_to_vectors_using_unity--part_2.md

   ...
 {% endhighlight %}

-To ensure that Nyan cat moves 12 in every direction, the vector must be normalized, then multiplied it by 12.
+To ensure that Nyan Cat's thrust is limited to 12 in every direction, the input vector must be normalized before it is multiplied it by 12.
 Add a `normalize` function to perform the arithmetic (of dividing every side by the length), and employ it in the `Update` function:

 {% highlight js %}
 ...